 ”Ugh, you got that right!
 Nothing, no NOTHING worse than some uppity little piece of crap trying to give me the run-around!”

 “THOSE type of people, yeah!
-I can’t stand the shmucks, and that’s not, not like an old man thing or anything.
+I can’t stand the shmucks, and that’s not, not like bein' an old curmudgeon.
 I couldn’t stand ‘em before either!
 And they’re all I ever met! ‘slike God just said, just said here, have all the windbags, the boneheads, the grousers...ex-wife was all three and more, haha...”

-I offered my cheery feelings of consolidation (which are much more concrete when you share a head) but couldn’t comment much on the specifics of that one, so our mental conversation trailed off.
-After several more minutes of drinking in silence, sharing nothing but soft, nebulous emotions, I mentally vocalized another thought.
+I offered cheery feelings of consolidation, which are much more concrete when you share a head, and our mental conversation trailed off.
+We spent several more minutes drinking in silence, sharing nothing but soft, nebulous emotions.
+I mentally vocalized another thought.

 You think it’s about time to get out of here...?
 I said.